alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 They will also check that you’ve followed the [IAEA Code of Conduct.](http://www-ns.iaea.org/tech-areas/radiation-safety/code-of-conduct.asp)

-##Taking radioactive substances out of the UK temporarily

-You still need to get an export licence to take a radioactive substance out of the country temporarily.

-Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a temporary export licence.

-## Trafficking and brokering radioactive substances
+##Brokering radioactive substances

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the UK strategic export control lists.

-Trafficking and brokering can include anything that helps to transfer items from one non-EU country to another.
+Brokering (known as ‘trade controls’) can include anything that helps to transfer items from one non-EU country to another.
 For example:

 * arranging or negotiating contracts
 * arranging or providing freight or transport services